 It can sustain you, on its own, for long periods and is used in many diets as a great low sodium addition.

 This particular beast is much closer in its structure to couscous.
 While uncooked, it is quite a bit smaller than rice and way looser.
 It feels like rough sand in your hands.

-It has gained its popularity in the past years, mainly for its similarity, easy cooking, and health benefits and the fact that it is gluten-free.
+It has gained popularity in the past years, mainly for its similarity, easy cooking, and health benefits, and the fact that it is gluten-free.

 You can use it in both hot and cold foods, but I personally like it most in my salads.
 As a fresh side dish to a nice chunk of meat.

 You should always wash it in cold water first.
 The reason for this is that if you don’t, it will have a quite nasty taste of bitterness.

 Once washed, you can cook it 2:1 ratio (two parts of water or if you can stock and one part quinoa) as you do rice, over medium heat for 10-15 minutes.
 But that’s the standard way of doing it in a pot or saucepan.

 As mentioned before, quite well.